vertigonale/botify2/README.md

 # Botify2

-botify altered, based on architecture, quality and design definitions as discussed in thesis
+Botify app altered, based on architecture, quality and design definitions as discussed in thesis